 The 6 Vital Indicators were gleaned from one of the best books I have ever read (out of over 300 books) about real estate: Timing The Real Estate Market.
 Below are invaluable quotes and advice from this book and a few others, with my own notes in blue.

 A Few More Real Estate Market Indicators:

 Listing Price Versus Sales Price: An average differential is 5%.
 If the gap falls below 4% we are in a seller's market and prices will increase.
 If the spread goes over 6%, it's indicative of a strong buyer’s market, and prices will keep falling.
-Tom: There is currently only a 3% list/sales differential in Cape Coral, indicating a seller's advantage.
+Tom: list/sales There is currently only a 3% differential in Cape Coral, which would normally indicate a seller's advantage, but with the level of inventory I feel it is a neutral playing field this year.
 Higher priced homes (over $500 K) are selling between 5 to 8% off asking price, with homes over $1 M selling at close to a 7 - 10% differential.
 Low-priced homes sell the fastest, often with multiple offers, and sometimes over asking price.

 Unemployment, GDP, Consumer Confidence, Population Trends and Changes In Tax Laws are secondary indicators that you should monitor.
 However, the Six Vital Indicators will be your road map to real estate timing and investing